 Then, it hit us.
 Management team plays a vital role in boosting employee morale and motivation as they create an environment where workers feel appreciated and respected.
 They can set the tone by providing recognition, employee rewards, and incentives and actively engaging in fun activities with their teams.

-How to Increase Employee Morale Without Money
+How to Increase Employee Morale Without Money?

-We asked some key questions to find out if management were the story’s real hero.
+We asked some key questions to find out if management was the story’s real hero.
 Since they were in charge of the budget, does money really motivate employee performance, and did anyone have any ideas on increasing employee morale without cash?

 The consensus was that money is not always the answer.
 One employee stated, “When you spend money on things, it can be like a bandaid – temporary”.